uvrajanshuman/Spring-Core/src/main/java/com/refstash/method_injection/README.md

 ## Method injection using _@Autowired_ annotation

-@Autowired can also be used on arbitrary methods, the specified method arguments would get autowired automatically.
+`@Autowired` can also be used on arbitrary methods, the specified method arguments would get autowired automatically.

 Example:
-Let's consider a NotificationService bean that needs to send notifications via different channels such as email and SMS.<br> The specific channel to be used for sending notifications is determined dynamically based on user preferences.
+Let's consider a **NotificationService** bean that needs to send notifications via different channels such as _email_ and _SMS_.<br>
+The specific channel to be used for sending notifications is determined dynamically based on user preferences.

 _NotificationSender and different implementations (represents different notification channels)_